 He added: “If I asked whether they felt their probability of reaching [senior management] had improved over the five years, they said at best it was marginal but more probably it was flat.”

-However, Ward argued that it was difficult for asset managers to justify changes to their senior teams.
+However, Wade argued that it was difficult for asset managers to justify changes to their senior teams.

 Fellow panellist Amanda Pullinger, CEO of 100 Women in Finance, warned that unless asset management businesses started to make significant efforts to be more inclusive, they risked losing out to their tech competitors in the battle for talent.

 “[Asset managers] are perceived by the next generation – male or female – as an industry that is self-serving; making rich people richer.
 We are fighting the technology industry for this talent and we have to do a much better job at communicating how we make a positive difference to the lives of ordinary people,” Pullinger said.

 Pullinger said 100 Women in Finance was launching an initiative called maths for girls that would see female portfolio managers go into schools to promote the industry.